BIGJRA/BIGJRA.github.io/rejuv.md

 it to a Cave, which is a good way to neutralize most of his strategy.
-If you can live enough turns, use Blizzard to freeze the cave for a solid Ice core, or from here use Magma Drift/Lava Plume to get to play on a water’s surface, which can be nice for Water and Electric oriented teams.
+If you can live enough turns, use Blizzard to freeze the cave for a solid Ice core, or from here use Magma Drift/Lava Plume to get to play on a water's surface, which can be nice for Water and Electric oriented teams.

-Another plausible strategy is, well, if you can’t beat him, join him!
+Another plausible strategy is, well, if you can't beat him, join him!
 The Sky Field can be beneficial for your team, too!
 The good news is that the first 8 turns of Tailwind that Souta gets are the *only* turns of Tailwind he can get, meaning equipping just two of your Pokemon with